nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/light_sat_srv.rst

 This information is used to reestablish the correct Saturation level when the device powers up.

-If :option:`CONFIG_BT_SETTINGS` is enabled, the Light Saturation Server stores all its states persistently using a configurable storage delay to stagger storing.
+If :kconfig:`CONFIG_BT_SETTINGS` is enabled, the Light Saturation Server stores all its states persistently using a configurable storage delay to stagger storing.
-See :option:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.
+See :kconfig:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.

 API documentation
 ******************